 There are myriad reasons to like ETFs.
 Similar to mutual funds, they allow you to access many parts of the market—stocks, bonds, sectors, industries, currencies, and more.
 Many ETFs are relatively low cost, and can be tax efficient.
 You can use them to build a diversified portfolio or implement a more targeted strategy.
 Plus, unlike mutual funds, ETFs trade intraday like stocks—potentially making them attractive to short-term, active traders, in addition to longer-term investors.

+An investor might choose to use options on ETFs for many of the same reasons that they would use options on stocks.
 Whether you are looking to establish a position on a segment of the market, hedge an investment, or just implement an investing idea, ETF options can be a useful tool for experienced options investors.

 How they work

 If you trade stock options, you should have little trouble utilizing ETF options.
 Similar to plain vanilla stock options, ETF options have standardized contract terms.
 They are American style (offering the possibility of early exercise and assignment) and are physically settled upon exercise by the delivery of the underlying ETF shares, unless the option position has not been closed by an offsetting trade.

 Of course, there are unique characteristics and risks associated with ETFs that can affect ETF options—including market risk and exposure to exotic parts of the market that involve increased complexity, among others.
 However, in general, ETF options offer the same characteristics as stock options.